nickbrandt/GitLab/README.md

 Architecture: Git client -> NGINX -> gitlab-git-http-server (makes auth request to GitLab Rails app) -> git-upload-pack

-There are two patches in the repo that show what would need to change in GitLab / NGINX to make this work.

 ## Installation

 To install into `/usr/local/bin` run `make install`.
 To install